iphyer/data-science-from-scratch_zh/chapters/Chapter_06_Probability.md

 ## The Normal Distribution
 The normal distribution is the king of distributions.
 It is the classic bell curve–shaped distribution and is completely determined by two parameters: its mean μ (mu) and its standard deviation σ (sigma).
 The mean indicates where the bell is centered, and the standard deviation how “wide” it is.

+It has the distribution function:

+which we can implement as:

 ## The Central Limit Theorem
 ## For Further Exploration